-Abnormal heartbeats, or arrhythmias, in adults can also affect children.
-In such cases, special considerations may help identify symptoms and treat the condition.
+Abnormal heartbeats, or arrhythmias, found in adults can also affect children.

-Your doctor may ask your children questions if they have a hard time describing symptoms.
-The doctor can also ask you about medical and family history.
+Your child’s health care professional may ask you or your child questions if they have a hard time describing symptoms.
+You also may be asked about your child’s medical and family history.
 These answers can help establish your child’s risk for arrhythmia.
-Your doctor may also recommend diagnostic tests for arrhythmia.
+Diagnostic tests for arrhythmia may also be recommended.

 Long QT Syndrome (LQTS)